flowx-ai/docs-flowx/docs/flowx-designer/designer-setup-guide/designer-setup-guide.md

 #### For routing calls to the engine

-Three different configs are needed:
+Three different configurations are needed:

 1. For viewing the current instances of processes running in the Engine: